Tier 6 Pension Plan Information

 Tier 6 is a “defined benefit” plan that provides pension benefits based upon final average pay and years of service.
 This plan provides service, disability and survivor pension benefits as well as retiree health insurance subsidies to eligible sworn members and certain qualified survivors.
 When you participate in this plan, you do not contribute to or earn Social Security credit.

 Review the information below for key provisions of your Tier 6 benefits.
-For additional information, review your or active member newsletters.
+For additional information, we encourage you to visit our Tier 6 Walkthrough and review your Tier 6 Summary Plan Description (SPD) or read previous editions of our active member newsletters.

 How much do I contribute to the plan?